stepanataccolade/docsv2/sources/ci_configure.md

 * `image_tag` is the tag for the image that you want to pull.
 * set `pull` to `true` if you want to pull this image from a docker registry.
 * In the `env` section, you can enter any environment variables you want to be set inside your CI container.
 * In the `options` tag, enter any docker options you want to use in the `docker run` command.
-You also need to include the HOME environment variable as shown.
+You also need to include the HOME environment variable as shown if it is not already set in your image.
 * For `integrationName` tag, enter the name of the account integration you have added to your project settings.
 This account should have permissions to pull the the build image specified in the `image_name` setting.
 * In the `type` tag, enter the type of registry.
 Options are `docker` for Docker Hub, `gcr` for Google container registry, `quay.io` for Quay.io, `ecr` for Amazon EC2 Container registry, and `private docker registry` for a self hosted private registry.
 * [optional]Using the `branches` section, specify the branches this account integration is applicable to.
 You can skip this if you want your integration to be applicable for all branches.